The Windows of St. John's Churchby Walter D. Kolos, Church Historian

 This window depicts Jesus Christ's physical ascent into heaven, forty days after his resurrection.
 The faithful below, in awe, are shown witnessing this miracle.

-This window is a memorial to the family of Jacob and Elizabeth Hewlett– their son John and his two wives, and the their daughter Phoebe.
+This window is a memorial to the family of Jacob and Elizabeth Hewlett – their son John, his two wives, and daughter Phoebe.
 This family line began in Rockaway, Long Island (Village of Hewlett), and many are buried at the ancient site of Mt.
-Nebo in Woodbury L.I.
+Nebo in Woodbury, L.I.

 The altar, or reredos window on the south end of the chancel is comprised of three round arch lancet windows.
 The center window is a depiction of St. John the Evangelist holding a chalice with a green snake in it.
 According to legend – not scripture – when St. John was in Ephesus he was given a cup of poisoned wine.
 Before he drank it, he blessed it, and it was at this moment that the satanic serpent emerged.